hpi-schul-cloud/infra-otc-cert-manager-webhook/README.md

 make
 ```

+This will install the kubebuilder testenvironment and run the cert-manager solver testsuite tests within it.

 If the kubebuilder is already installed, you can run
 ```bash
 go test -v .
 ```
 instead.

-This will install the kubebuilder testenvironment and run the cert-manager solver testsuite tests within it.

-Note that a docker image of the Webhook application is not needed for this.
-The source code is sufficient.